stellar-deprecated/starlight/specifications/sep-payment-channel-transactions.md

 amounts in either escrow account, the close transaction may fail to process if its payment operation is dependent on amounts clawed back.

+### Escrow Account and Trustline State

-Participants can inspect the state of trustlines before and after formation to check if either participant has clawback enabled.
-Checking the state after formation is critical because there is no way for participants to guarantee trustline state until after formation has completed because the state can change prior to formation.
-For this reason participants should perform their initial deposit after formation, unless they have no requirement for the asset not to be clawback enabled, or they trust the asset issuer not to clawback from payment channel escrow accounts, or the asset is auth immutable.
+Participants can inspect the state of escrow accounts and trustlines before execution of the formation to check the state of the accounts and trustlines are acceptable, but there is no guarantee that state will remain constant until after the formation transaction is executed.

+It is critical to check the state of the other participants escrow account and their trustlines after formation because there is no way for participants to guarantee that the other participant has not altered its state.
+For example, the other participant could add an additional signer to their account.
+Or, for example, the other participant could intentionally or accidentally cause flags on their trustline to be changed, such as the clawback enabled flag.

 ## Limitations